Dr. Mrs. The Monarch: Oh my God.

 - A hero with flight will carry and drop the villain into the jail.

-- A police officer or a group of police officers are substituted for the jail to apprehend the villain.
+- A police officer, a group of police officers, or a police car are substituted for the jail to apprehend the villain.

 - The villain ends up in jail in an attempt to escape the hero.